steview-d/bookmarks/README.md

-Django|2.2.7| The Django framework itself django-appconf|1.0.3|A helper class for handling configuration defaults of packaged Django apps gracefully django-cleanup|4.0.0|Automatically deletes files for `FileField`, `ImageField` and subclasses django-crispy-forms|1.8.1| Controls the rendering behavior of Django forms django-storages|1.8|Provides a variety of storage backends in a single library, used in this case to connect with AWS S3 favicon|0.7.0|Library that returns the url of a website favicon(s) gunicorn|20.0.4|A Python WSGI HTTP Server for UNIX Pillow|7.0.0|Python Imaging Library (Fork) for handling bookmark icons psycopg2|2.8.4|PostgreSQL database adapter
+Django|2.2.7| The Django framework itself django-appconf|1.0.3|A helper class for handling configuration defaults of packaged Django apps gracefully django-cleanup|4.0.0|Automatically deletes files for `FileField`, `ImageField` and subclasses django-crispy-forms|1.8.1| Controls the rendering behaviour of Django forms django-storages|1.8|Provides a variety of storage backends in a single library, used in this case to connect with AWS S3 favicon|0.7.0|Library that returns URL's for website favicon(s) gunicorn|20.0.4|A Python WSGI HTTP Server for UNIX Pillow|7.0.0|Python Imaging Library (Fork) for handling bookmark icons psycopg2|2.8.4|PostgreSQL database adapter